The most dangerous memory is the one you forgot

 (“Sami”, Cami Varela and “Young Sami”, Hannah Zamora)

-“We’re going to make a movie.”
-“We are?”
-“You’re going to be like Walli, from that Pixar movie.” “ Which movie?”
+“We’re going to make a movie, Cami.”
+“I’m working.”
+“You’re gonna be like Walli from that Pixar movie.” “ Which movie?”
 “Walli.”
 What’s my character?
 “Walli.”
 “I’m going to play a cute robot?”
-“No, you’re going to play SAMI, at two times in her life.”
-This went on for a bit and the beginning came into focus: A world in permanent lockdown, a woman in a homemade hazmat suit, buries bodies out back, plants seeds on each grave which has turned this garbage strewn hillside into something a little more … pretty.
+“No, you’re going to play SAMI, a woman that could be the last person on Earth.”
+“So it’s a one woman show?”
+This went on for a bit and beginning of the story came into focus: It’s a world in permanent lockdown – a woman in a homemade hazmat suit – buries bodies out back – plants flower seeds on each grave which has turned this ugly garbage strewn hillside into something a little more … pretty.

 And about that – “What if this “virus thing” mutated into something that wasn’t invisible?
 What if it got bigger and bigger and because we could see it – maybe we could hide from it or even kill it.”
-That idea started a 3 year journey that pulled in more and more actors and crew people – a few more locations and — scads of nifty visual effects.
+That idea started a 3 year journey that pulled in more and more actors and crew – a few more locations and — scads of nifty visual effects.

 At the beginning I was writing alone, but suddenly I had a co-writer and that was The World and every time I tried to turn left – The World grabbed me and told me to go right.
 I fought it at first but eventually gave in and let the river take me.
 The movie that finally emerged was far from what I set out to do but was exactly what it needed to be.